Stations

 Bedlington

-Bedlington station will be the first stop for trains leaving Ashington and will have two platforms, one for services to Ashington and one for services to Newcastle.
-In order to meet the predicted demand for passenger services some additional parking will be needed at the station, including Blue Badge spaces and Electric Vehicle (EV) charging bays.
-The station and car park will include tree planting and wildlife friendly landscaping.
-Some minor works are required to both the level crossings close to the station.
-In particular, the road will be re-prioritised at Bedlington South level crossing, creating a through route from Station Road to Palace Road/Street into St Johns Road.
-People will use this level crossing to interchange between the two station platforms.
-New boundary fencing will be installed to keep the station secure, and to provide screening for residential properties and businesses where necessary.
-No works are proposed to the signal box at the station, the project team are working with Network Rail regards the future of the station buildings.
-Planning applications 21/01106/CCD and 21/03060/CCD.
+Bedlington station is the first stop for trains leaving Ashington and has two platforms, one for services to Ashington and one for services to Newcastle.
+In order to meet the predicted demand for passenger services some additional parking has been provided at the station, including Blue Badge spaces and Electric Vehicle (EV) charging bays.
+The station and car park includes tree planting and wildlife friendly landscaping.
+The development of Bedlington Station has included upgrades to Bedlington South level crossing, a refuge crossing on Station Road, a raised table crossing on Ravensworth Street, and improvements to pedestrian links connecting the station to the surrounding area.
+People can use this level crossing to interchange between the two station platforms.
+New boundary fencing has been installed to keep the station secure, and to provide screening for residential properties and businesses where necessary.
+No works are proposed to the signal box at the station, East Bedlington Parish Council are working with Network Rail regarding the future of the North station building.

 Blyth Bebside

-Blyth Bebside station will be the second stop for trains leaving Ashington and will have two platforms, one for services to Ashington and one for services to Newcastle.
-It will have all the facilities described on page 13 of this booklet.
-The proposed station site is south of residential properties on Heather Lea, and is a former colliery tip that has already been partially reclaimed.
+Blyth Bebside station is the second stop for trains leaving Ashington and has two platforms, one for services to Ashington and one for services to Newcastle.
+The station site is south of residential properties on Heather Lea, and is a former colliery tip that has already been partially reclaimed.
 The station location has moved further south since our previous consultation to lessen impacts on the highway network, namely the existing grade separated junction between the A189 and the A193.
-The current proposed location has better access from the main road and is further away from the high voltage overhead power lines.
-Pedestrian and vehicle access to the station will be along a widened and upgraded Errington Street from Front Street, where a new widened junction will be constructed.
-A station footbridge will provide access between the platforms.
-It will have stairs and lifts on both sides.
-A new pedestrian and cycle bridge over the A189 will also be provided.
-Planning application 21/00878/CCD and Chase Meadows 21/00388/CCD.
+The station location has better access from the main road and is further away from the high voltage overhead power lines.
+Pedestrian and vehicle access to the station is along a widened and upgraded Errington Street from Front Street, where a new widened junction has been constructed.
+A station footbridge provides access between the platforms.
+It has stairs and lifts on both sides.
+A new pedestrian and cycle bridge over the A189 has also been provided.

 Newsham